cidkagenow/speedrunstark/README.md

 yarn install
 ```

-> in the same terminal, start your local network (a blockchain emulator in your computer):
+> in the same terminal, start your local network (a blockchain  in your computer):

 2. Prepare your environment variables.